Sanjidrifat/Low-Cost-Oximeter/README.md

 #### Installation

 Clone or download the project code from this repository.
-Connect the components according to the schematic provided in the schematic.png file.
+Connect the components according to the schematic provided in the _Interfacing MAX30100 Pulse Oximeter Sensor with Arduino_ file.
-Open the pulse_oximeter.ino file in the Arduino IDE.
+Open the _pulse_oximeter.ino_ file in the Arduino IDE.
 Upload the code to the Arduino Uno board.
 Power on the system using the 9V battery.